0xbythesecond/Configure-AD/README.md

 </p>
 <br />

 Next, we configure the organizational units for the admins and employees in Active Directory (AD) while continuing to be in DC-1 (Remote Desktop Connection).
 The accounts can now be viewed in Active Directory in the appropriate organizational unit.
-In the Active Directory, right click on your <b>domain name</b> and move your mouse to hover <b>new</b>--><b>Organizational Unit</b> and left click to create folders for your AD.
+In the Active Directory, right-click on your <b>domain name</b> and move your mouse to hover <b>new</b>--><b>Organizational Unit</b> and left-click to create folders for your AD.
 We will create employees, admins, and security groups.

 <p align="center">
 <img src="https://i.imgur.com/D59IbY9.png" height="80%" width="80%" alt="Active Directory OU"/>